-Boy Scouts File for Bankruptcy Due to Sex-abuse Lawsuits
+Boy Scouts File for Bankruptcy Due to Sex-Abuse Lawsuits

 The Chapter 11 filing in federal bankruptcy court in Wilmington, Delaware, sets in motion what could be one of the biggest, most complex bankruptcies ever seen.
 Scores of lawyers are seeking settlements on behalf of several thousand men who say they were molested as scouts by scoutmasters or other leaders decades ago but are only now eligible to sue because of recent changes in their states’ statute-of-limitations laws.

+The bankruptcy petition listed the Boy Scouts' assets as between $1 billion and $10 billion, and its liabilities at $500 million to $1 billion.

-“Scouting programs will continue throughout this process and for many years to come," said Evan Roberts, a spokesman for the Scouts. ”Local councils are not filing for bankruptcy because they are legally separate and distinct organizations.""
+"Scouting programs will continue throughout this process and for many years to come," the Boy Scouts said in a statement.
+"Local councils are not filing for bankruptcy because they are legally separate and distinct organizations."

 The Boy Scouts are just the latest major American institution to face a heavy price over sexual abuse.
 Roman Catholic dioceses across the country and schools such as Penn State and Michigan State have paid out hundreds of millions of dollars in recent years.